morriswchris/blog/content/blog/advanced-rails-filter-parameter-logging/index.md

 Rails.application.config.filter_parameters << FilterHelper::FILTER_STRING_TO_JSON
 ```

 Once we have our helper setup we can adjust how we use `config.filter_parameters`.
 We start by applying the array of symbols and strings to be filtered.
-Next we append to the array our lambda, which will do the additional filtering for us After a restart of your server, you should begin to see those pesky parameters being filtererd from your logs!
+Next we append to the array our lambda, which will do the additional filtering for us After a restart of your server, you should begin to see those pesky parameters being filtered from your logs!